Make sure you're on track

 - To pay online, please log back into your Common Application account.

 - You can also pay by check or money order, mailed to Undergraduate Admission.

 - If you're facing financial hardship, you can apply for a fee waiver.
 We grant these on a case-by-case basis, and you should speak with your high school counselor to determine if you're eligible.
 We accept waiver forms from reputable sources like NACAC.

 Submit Your Supporting Materials

-- Submit your test scores via College Board or ACT using the following codes:
+- If you choose to submit your test scores, you must do so via College Board or ACT using the following codes:

 - SAT Code: 4842

 - Please note: it can take a couple of weeks for the testing agency to process your order.
 Please request your scores with ample time to ensure delivery by the materials deadline.

 - We do not consider subject test or writing sections.